Couple at Home Reviewing Information

 Loan Costs

 Applying for a home equity loan involves many of the same costs as applying for your original mortgage including application, origination, title search, and appraisal costs.
-You’ll also need to be ready to pay closing costs of anywhere between 2-5% of the total value of your loan.
+You’ll also need to be ready to pay closing costs up to 2% of the total value of your loan.
 This may make it uneconomical to take out a smaller home equity loan.

 Harder to Sell